-Among the aspects the City of Chicago most prides itself are its rich diversity and culture.
-That is never more evident than the large number of ethnic groups and the extraordinary collection of minority and women owned businesses.
+Among the aspects on which the City of Chicago prides itself are its rich diversity and culture.
+That is never more evident than the large number of ethnic groups and the extraordinary collection of minority and women-owned businesses.
 Even more impressive is that many of these small businesses encounter more economic and social challenges, and more so during the coronavirus pandemic.
-To celebrate the diversity and culture of Chicago, here is a brief introduction to five of the best minority and women owned small businesses to show your support in Chicago.
+To celebrate the diversity and culture of Chicago, here is a brief introduction to five of the best minority and women-owned small businesses to show your support in Chicago.

 Batter & Berries